Use this glossary to get familiar with terms often used in coverage of the novel coronavirus, which causes COVID-19.

 Hydroxychloroquine: A medication used to treat or prevent malaria.
 The FDA originally granted emergency use to treat patients with COVID-19 based on very limited data showing that it has activity against SARS-CoV-2.
 But the ruling was later removed because studies didn’t show that the drugs worked against COVID-19 or that its benefits outweigh the risks.

 Incubation period: The time from when you're exposed to an infectious disease to when you get symptoms.
-The incubation period for COVID-19 is usually 4-5 days but may last as long as 14 days.
+The incubation period for COVID-19 is usually between 2 and 14 days, with the midpoint being 5 days.

 Infusion: A procedure that puts a medicine, blood, or fluid directly into your veins through an IV or catheter over a period of time.